 With your degree in economics, you would be well suited for roles with HMRC and FCA.
 Careers will offer stability, a competitive salary and good opportunities for progression.
 If you’re looking to use your skills to provide a service for the public interest, this is an excellent route for you.

 Consultany is the service provided to businesses to help identify and investigate problems concerned with policy, organisation, procedures and methods.
 As a Consultant, you will recommend appropriate actions and solutions and help to implement the strategies that you suggest.
 You may advise on organisational structure and development, the use of technology or systems analysis and design.
 Analytical skills are key in this sector.

-PR is becoming an increasingly popular career choice amongst graduates, but Financial PR in particular is a specialist route that you would be well equipped to explore with an Economics degree.
-PR is a sophisticated business tool used to tell a story to the public and promote products, services or news items (find out more about PR).
+PR is becoming an increasingly popular career choice amongst graduates, but Financial PR, in particular, is a specialist route that you would be well equipped to explore with an Economics degree.
+PR is a sophisticated business tool used to tell a story to the public and promote products, services or news items.
 It's a tenacious industry, so you have to be persistent, passionate and well-informed.
-Financial PR is a specialised niche area within the industry which involves dealing with both the financial media and the financial community, such as investment bank analysts.
+Financial PR is a specialised niche area within the industry that involves dealing with both the financial media and the financial community, such as investment bank analysts.

 This is a career path for those passionate about reading and writing.
 Even though you have developed sophisticated mathematical skills in your Economics degree, your knowledge of industry and commerce will be particularly useful in this area.
 You will be involved in the interpretation and presentation of news and other items of topical interest.
 Potential employers include the BBC, independent TV and radio firms, international broadcasters and news agencies.

 Here's what you can do during university to help you secure a journalism graduate job.